elaforge/karya/doc/dev_notes/text-score.md

 In theory, in the distant future, with some editor integration I could use the tempo map and playback thread to highlight currently playing expressions.

+### implementation

+Initial implementation in `Derive/Text`.

+If I wind up using a lot of text, I could store this as a normal file, or group of files, inside of .git.
+If I then use a "checked out" repo, I can use diff.

+It could also be more convenient to always have an editor open, rather than editing through the REPL.
+This would basically be the same as the imported .ky file, except it also imports from inside the git repo, and save would need to notice a change to the files and commit them.

+I could have a text language which is rendered to a block automatically.
+The block is read-only and can only be rederived from the text, but it gives a visualization of the time, and a place to put the play cursor.
+Its ruler could also be automatically derived as a concatenation of the rulers underneath.
+This would solve the problem of sequencing, but also integrate with the graphical score.

+Currently ^z sets a call to its "natural" duration, but won't move other events.
+I could have a version that does insert or delete time as appropriate.
+It might have to extend the block length though, which in turn can cause its callers to change size.
+Perhaps there could be a notion of "open" blocks, which know how to generate their own ruler, and automatically set their end to the end of the last event.

 ### rhythm